klavgen/klavgen/README.tmpl.md

-# Klavgen handwired keyboard generator
+# Klavgen: handwired keyboard generator

 Klavgen is a handwired keyboard generator written in Python, on top of [CadQuery](https://github.com/CadQuery/cadquery).
-It produces keyboards (like on the left) and makes handwiring easy and organized via switch holders (on the right):
+It produces keyboards (like on the left) and optionally makes handwiring easy and organized via switch holders (on the right):

 <p align="center">changequote(`{{', `}}')
 <img src="img/klavyl/front.png" alt="Klavyl" width="350"/>